walkingriver/scout-law/chapters/ch12-brave.md

 Her message was clear: they would face this challenge by not only fixing the immediate problem but also by innovating their approach to development.
 It was risky given the time constraints, but it was a calculated risk Alice was willing to take.

 She noticed Mark, hesitating to speak.
-Sensing his reticence, Alice encouraged his to voice his opinion.
+Sensing his reticence, Alice encouraged him to voice his opinion.
 Mark offered an unconventional debugging approach that was faster but less tried-and-tested.

 Alice smiled, "That's exactly the kind of thinking we need.
 Let's prototype it on a separate branch, and Mark, you take the lead on that."